wp-plugins/bepro-listings-business-directory/readme.txt

 	5. [display_listings type="bl3" order_by=1 limit=150]
 	6. [display_listings type="bl4" order_by=1 limit=150]

 You can use the following shortcode to setup an alaphabetic search option.
-So if you use a listing type that visibly shows alaphabetic listings, you should also use this shortcode to help people navigate your records quickly.
+So if you use a listing type that visibly shows alaphabetic listings, you should also use the following shortcode to help people navigate your records quickly.

 [alpha_list]